I really wanted to make something a little different to go with this New Year’s honey-baked ham we were having for dinner.

-I could’ve taken the easy way out and offer up mustard but what fun is that?
-So I decided to make this Pineapple Sauce for Ham.
+I could’ve taken the easy way out and offered up some kind of gourmet mustard but what fun is that?
+In the end, I decided to make this Pineapple Sauce for Ham.

-How to Make Pineapple Sauce for Ham.
+🥣 How to make Pineapple Sauce for Ham

 In a small saucepan mix the brown sugar, cornstarch, and salt.

 Stir in undrained crushed pineapple, lemon juice, and mustard.

 Cook over medium heat, stirring constantly until the mixture thickens and comes to a boil.
 Boil while stirring for 1 minute.

 - ¼ teaspoon Salt

 - 2 tablespoon Fresh Lemon Juice